Naval Staff Directorate

-The Naval Staff Directorate is a military staff directorate created in 1985 as the Directorate of Naval Staff Duties.
-The directorate was originally part of the British Ministry of Defence (Navy Department) and is now under the Ministry of Defence (Naval Staff) as part of Navy Command.
-It is currently administered by the Commodore Naval Staff now based at MOD HQ.
+The Naval Staff Directorate is a military staff directorate of the Royal Navy created in 1985 as the Directorate of Naval Staff Duties.
+The directorate was originally part of the British Navy Department and is now under the Ministry of Defence (Naval Staff).
+It is currently administered by the Commodore Naval Staff now based at the Ministry of Defence, probably in the MOD Main Building in Whitehall.

 History

 The directorate was established in November 1985 when its chief responsibilities was to provide administrative support to both the Admiralty Board and the Navy Board.
-Oversight of the directorate was initially the responsibility of the Office of the Assistant Chief of the Naval Staff which is now the responsibility of the Office of the Assistant Chief of the Naval Staff (Policy) as part of Navy Command.
+Oversight of the directorate was initially the responsibility of the Office of the Assistant Chief of the Naval Staff which by 2017 was the responsibility of the Office of the Assistant Chief of the Naval Staff (Policy).

 The directorate was administered by the Director of Naval Staff Duties from inception until June 2007 when his title was changed to Director of Naval Staff until 2014 when it was changed again to Commodore Naval Staff who in other official documents is sometimes styled as Head of Naval Staff.

 The Naval Staff Directorate is currently providing support to the First Sea Lord, ACNS (Policy), and the Navy Board.
 Circa 2014 the directorate was supported in its role by a Secretariat.